-Landec Corporation and its subsidiaries ("Landec") design, develop, manufacture and sell temperature-activated and other polymer products for a variety of food products, agricultural products, specialty industrial and medical applications.
+Landec Corporation and its subsidiaries ("Landec") design, develop, manufacture and sell temperature-activated and other polymer products for a variety of food products, agricultural products, and partner licensing applications.
 This proprietary polymer technology is the foundation, and key differentiating advantage, upon which Landec has built its business.